lixionga/ProFace/README.md

 ProFace: A trustworthy facial data protection research platform developed by Chongqing University of Posts and Telecommunications (CQUPT).
 It provides efficient implementations of versatile methods for facial data security analysis and privacy protection developed by CQUPT.

 This project consists of several modules:
-- **FacePrivacy:** methods for protecting facial privacy in multiple scenarios.
+- **🔒 FacePrivacy:** methods for protecting facial privacy in multiple scenarios.
-- **FaceSecurity:** methods for facial data analysis (e.g., DeepFake detection, forensic analysis).
+- **🛡️ FaceSecurity:** methods for facial data analysis (e.g., DeepFake detection, forensic analysis).
-- **WebPortal：** A versitile portal for multimedia security analysis and privacy protection.
+- **🌐 WebPortal:** A versitile portal for multimedia security analysis and privacy protection.

 ## FacePrivacy